javbotero/Outer-Coast/_includes/contribute.md

 # Contribute

-Please consider contributing to the Outer Coast project.
-At this stage every contribution, large or small, financial or otherwise, makes a disproportionate difference to our ultimate success.
+The vision for Outer Coast has made improbable progress over the last year and a half because many motivated people have pooled their time, dollars, and expertise.
+Would like to contribute to the cause?

 ## Legal & Graphic Design Help

-We are seeking pro bono assistance with graphic design and logo design, as well as pro bono legal assistance — especially from lawyers with nonprofit experience.
-If you, or anyone, might be able to offer help, [please let us know]({{ site.root }}/contact.html).
+Are you a lawyer with nonprofit experience?
+Are you a visual artist with experience in graphic design and logo design?
+Are you interested in collaborating with Outer Coast on a pro bono basis?
+If so, [please let us know]({{ site.root }}/contact.html).

 ## Donations